-Choreographer and stage director, Georgia Tegou’s work approaches 'Dance-as-design', intertwining choreography with design to create immersive visual environments.
-Drawing inspiration from architecture, sculpture, fashion, and visual arts, her work explores the symbiotic relationship between dance and spatial arts, seeking to encapsulate the nuances of the human condition.
-Fascinated by the internal, unspoken, and visceral aspects of human emotions, as well as by form, function, and structure, the work delves into these challenging realms.
-It navigates the spaces between, aiming to open up new perspectives and innovative forms.
+Choreographer and stage director, Georgia Tegou’s work approaches ‘dance-as-design’, intertwining choreography with design practices to create immersive visual environments.
+Driven by a deep curiosity about architecture, sculpture, visual arts, science and philosophy, her work explores the symbiotic relationship between dance and spatial arts, seeking to encapsulate nuances of the human condition.
+Fascinated by the internal, unspoken, and visceral aspects of human emotions, as well as by form, function, and structure, the work navigates the spaces in between, aiming to open up new perspectives and innovative forms.

 Objects of the set, lighting, and costumes become integral performative elements, impacting the dramaturgy.
 This expanded artistic practice explores what can be choreographed within an environment, directing bodies and spatial elements.
 The performances and installations are created through collaborative processes resulting in experiences that blend contemporary dance, visual physical theatre and performance art.